emdashii/mazzaella/content/posts/split-keyboard-v2.md

 (written in 2023)

 I have previously written about my split keyboard, why I use it, how it works, and the thinking behind why I planned it the way it is.
-See that at my website.
+That post is [here](/posts/split-keyboard-v1).

 In the last year and a half, I have enjoyed using the split keyboard, and used it almost every day.
 At some point, I realized that I wanted it to be smaller.
 I felt like I could relatively easily reduce the number of